 Helen practises across the range of chambers' work, but particularly in the fields of professional negligence, general commercial, insurance and property-related work.
-Helen is listed as a recommended junior for professional liability work in the Legal 500, Chambers and Partners and Legal Experts where she has been described as "very bright", "academically extremely sound", "hard working" and "responsive".
-The 2013 edition of Chambers & Partners comments that “the exceptionally strong quality of Helen Evans’ work stands out to interviewees.
-They comment that "she is not afraid of standing up and fighting for a point."
+Helen has been listed as a recommended junior for professional liability work for some years in the Legal 500, Chambers and Partners and Legal Experts.
+Recent comments from the directories include:

 Prior to joining chambers, Helen read English Literature at New College, Oxford, where she was Galsworthy scholar and obtained a first class degree.
 She also spent a year in France, at the University of Aix-Marseille.
 Helen then studied law at City University, where she gained a distinction in the CPE exams.
 During her Bar School year, Helen was Astbury Scholar of the Middle Temple, won the Inn's Helena Normanton QC Prize for her performance in the Bar Vocational Course and also obtained an MA from City University.
 In 2004 Helen was awarded a Pegasus scholarship to work in the insurance and professional liability department at Gowling Lafleur Henderson LLP, Toronto, Canada.
 Helen has had various articles published in legal journals.

 M.A.
 (Oxon.)
 (First Class) C.P.E.
 (City) (Distinction) M.A.
 Administrative Law (City)